ffish54/new-roots-nursery-/README.md

 ## Design

 ### Design Choices
-i want this website to relate to nature and plants as it is for a neurcary, i am planing to have a green colour scheme as green represents plants and a few browns to represent earthy tones for dirt and soil.
+I am planning to have a green colour scheme, as green represents plants, and a few browns to represent earthy tones for dirt and soil.
+I am planning on adding many images of plants we have grown to show customers the quality and look of different plants.
+I plan on having a stylised background of a floral or vine pattern to make the website more appealing.
+I plan to use smoother angles on sections and images to make the website fit with the calm nature style.

+### Wireframes